 - Port Alberni

-Criteria for overall community selection:
+Considerations for overall initial community selection:

 - Presence of willing community partners.